DreamMaoMao/fantastic-tmux/README.md

 ## buffer
 Each copy mode copies something in a separate buffer Open the editor
-Lists all buffers' leader + = '
+Lists all buffer 'prefix-key + ='
 Check and press enter to paste it in
-Clear buffer 'leader + -'
+Example Clear buffer 'prefix-key + -'

 ## session save and restore
-leader + C-s Save
-The leader + C-r recovers
+prefix-key + C-s saves the Settings prefix-key + C-r is restored